chai-mae98/bank-credit-risk-analysis/README.md

 The main objectives of this analysis are to:

-* Analyze the overall loan portfolio and its risk profile.
+- Analyze the overall loan portfolio and its risk profile.
-* Measure total loan exposure and portfolio size.
+- Measure portfolio size, loan exposure, and key KPIs.
-* Calculate key portfolio KPIs.
-* Measure the overall observed default rate.
+- Calculate the overall observed default rate.
-* Analyze default rates across borrower characteristics.
-* Analyze default rates across loan characteristics.
+- Analyze default rates across borrower and loan characteristics.
-* Examine the relationship between income burden and observed default rates.
+- Examine the relationship between income burden and observed default rates.
-* Compare observed default rates across interest-rate categories.
+- Compare observed default rates across interest-rate categories.
-* Analyze the role of previous default history in portfolio risk.
+- Analyze the role of previous default history in portfolio risk.
-* Identify borrower and loan segments associated with higher observed default rates.
+- Identify borrower and loan segments associated with higher observed default rates.
-* Build an interactive **Excel dashboard** to communicate the analysis and key findings.
+- Build an interactive **Excel dashboard** to communicate key findings.